Information to help cats and dogs with symptoms of respiratory illness and colds.

 What is Respiratory Infection?

-Respiratory infections are contagious and are spread through direct contact with an infected dog or cat.
-This condition may develop suddenly, from time to or be persistent.
-If left untreated, respiratory infections may develop into secondary bacterial infections as a result of a weak immune system.
-These infections are most common in young or elderly pets, those that are stressed and have suppressed immune systems.
+This condition may develop suddenly, occur from time to time, or be a persistent infection.
+If left untreated, secondary bacterial infections can develop due to the weakened immune system.
+These are most common in young or senior pets, or those that are stressed and have suppressed immune systems.

 - Loss of appetite

 - Weight loss

 - Itchy nose